Screening $p$-Hackers: Dissemination Noise as Bait: Optimal Dissemination Noise in a Special Case

-The model we have laid out is clearly stylized to focus on the central trade-offs in adding dissemination noise.
-We explore several relaxations of our simplifying assumptions.
+We explore several relaxations of our simplifying assumptions for the special case studied in this section.
 First, we consider non-i.i.d. observations, such as those in time-series data, or data from social networks.
 Second, we look at a model in which the maven can face a red herring that is harder to disprove with data than we have assumed so far.
 Third, we relax the assumption of a continuum of potential covariates.
 Finally, we relax the assumption that there exists a correct explanation for the outcome variable in the data.

-\subsection{Non-i.i.d.\ Observations}
+\subsubsection{Non-i.i.d.\ Observations}

-In the baseline model, for each $a\in A$ the raw data contains $N$ i.i.d.\ observations of the $a$ covariate $X^{a}$.
+In the model from Section \ref{sec:special}, for each $a\in A$ the raw data contains $N$ i.i.d.\ observations of the $a$ covariate $X^{a}$.
 This gives a vector $X^{a}\in\{0,1\}^{N}$ with independent and identically-distributed components $X_{n}^{a}$.
 The i.i.d.\ assumption rules out certain applications where there is natural dependence between different observations of the same covariate, such as data from social networks, panel data, or time-series data.
 We now relax this assumption.
 For each policy $a$ there is associated a covariate $X^{a}\in\{0,1\}^{N},$ but the ex-ante distribution of $X^{a}$ is given by an arbitrary, full-support $\mu\in\Delta(\{0,1\}^{N})$.
 (Full support means that $\mu(x)>0$ for every $x\in\{0,1\}^{N}.$)

-The model is otherwise the same as the baseline model of Section \ref{sec:model}.
+The model is otherwise the same as the one from Section \ref{sec:special}.
 In particular, the true cause and the red herring covariates still exhibit perfect correlation and perfect negative correlation with the outcome variable, viewed as random vectors in $\{0,1\}^{N}$.
 To be concrete, Nature first generates $a^{*}$ and $a^{\redherr}$ independently and uniformly from $A$.
 Then, Nature generates the outcome variable as a vector, $Y\sim\mu$.
 Then Nature sets $X^{a^{*}}=Y$ and $X^{a^{\redherr}}=1-Y$.
 Finally, for each $a\in A\backslash\{a^{*},a^{\redherr}\}$, Nature draws the vector $X^{a}\sim\mu$ independently (and independently of $Y$).